augustusnaz/laravel-vouchers/README.md

 ## Usage

-This package allows you to create vouchers and associate them with a specific model.
+This package allows you to create vouchers and associate them with model instances.
 Vouchers are redeemable by any model with the `CanRedeemVouchers` trait.
 This means that a voucher would give *any* model access to *any* model with the `HasVouchers` trait.

 To setup, add `MOIREI\Vouchers\Traits\HasVouchers` trait to all your Eloquent model class that you want to be associated with vouchers.
-Then, add the `MOIREI\Vouchers\Traits\CanRedeemVouchers` trait to your the model class that you want to be able to redeem vouchers.
+Then, add the `MOIREI\Vouchers\Traits\CanRedeemVouchers` trait to the model class that you want to be able to redeem vouchers.